Centexus/Trading-Bot-Template/README.md

 The function in that file should return a object that has signal inside it

-`return { content : 'BUY'}`
+`return { content : 'BUY'}` or `return { content : 'SELL'}`,
+The bot would place the orders based on the signals returned from the indicators.

-You can able to access open, close, high and low prices of the market (LIVE)
+You can able to access open, close, high and low prices of the market (LIVE) in websocket.

 ### The data is passed in the order: